-Based on random sampling data, the incidence of HIV infection on college campuses has been estimated to be ten times higher than

-~1,800) to be infected with the virus.
+Based on random sampling data, the incidence of HIV infection on college campuses has been estimated to be ten times higher than the general heterosexual population.
+Based on these statistics, we would expect two to three Davidson students (student population ~1,800) to be infected with the virus.
 Why are there relatively high levels of HIV infections among college students?
 In a recent survey of 8500 college students, only 43% of the students reported that they always use condoms during sex.
 Despite knowing how to protect themselves, many students, it appears, do not protect themselves.